-That is what every CRM system should be delivering – in theory.
-But experience tells us that the reality is often quite different.
 In most firms, the value of the CRM is plagued by poor data quality, lack of data maintenance and fragmented usage, with internal customers split between light and heavy users.
-Some salespeople may use it occasionally, while others don’t use it at all.
-Intermittent or no use results in potentially valuable data on customers and key buyers and influencers being old, inaccurate, or even missing entirely.
-The outcome is that the CRM system falls well short of being the “single source of truth” that it should really represent.
+Intermittent or no use results in potentially valuable data on customers, key buyers and influencers being old, inaccurate, or even missing entirely.

-The result of all this is that the quality of data held on the CRM system deteriorates.
-The potential outcome?
-A vicious circle – one where outdated and incomplete information and duplicate contacts in the CRM erode trust in using that data for research, outreach and decision-making.
+Outdated and incomplete information, and duplicate contacts in the CRM erode trust in using that data for research, outreach and decision-making.
 This in turn impacts pipeline management and forecasting.
-A complaint that’s commonly raised by marketers is poor visibility into the success of acquisition and retention campaigns, with the sub-standard data in the CRM system making it very hard to measure returns on investment and justify requests for new spending.
+A complaint that’s commonly raised by marketers is poor visibility into the success of acquisition and retention campaigns, with the sub-standard data in the CRM system making it very difficult to measure returns on investment and justify requests for new spending.

 BoardEx’s experience with our own clients shows consistently that integrating applications that provide access to external data on board members, C-suite executives and influencers into the CRM produces three key benefits:

-- Second, it provides deep, real-time insight on-demand on people and relationships from within the CRM system.
-This reduces the time taken to perform research with reliable and objective data.
-It also enables users to harness and convert people intelligence that’s updated daily on ways to connect to decision-makers, including those with whom they are not already engaging but should be.
-Or map relationships with the people and companies they want to reach through connectivity to the BoardEx platform.
+- Deep, real-time insight on people and relationships (On-demand) — BoardEx reduces the time taken to perform research with reliable and objective data.
+It also enables users to harness and convert people intelligence that’s updated daily on ways to connect to existing and new decision-makers.

-- Third, it creates higher value from investments in CRM, since the availability of timely, complete and contextual people data within the CRM helps teams to create winning sales and marketing strategies, by driving higher-quality interactions with accounts, clients and prospects.
-Examples include a much greater ability to transform knowledge of changes in lapsed clients to opportunities to generate new value.
+- Higher value from investments in CRM — Availability of timely, complete and contextual people data within the CRM helps teams to create winning sales and marketing strategies, by driving higher-quality interactions with accounts, clients and prospects.